Gipetto/site/_posts/2005-07-10-another_baton.md

   - powermac
   - setup
 ---
-So, it seems, I've been passed [another baton](http://milkcarton.protonage.net/).
+So, it seems, I've been passed ~~[another baton](http://milkcarton.protonage.net/)~~.
 This time on system setup.
 I use a 15" powerbook so there's not much of a thrill there.
-The desk is still a mess from moving the server, but [I do have a pic of the server for those interested enough to look](https://top-frog.com/images/articles/server.jpg).
+The desk is still a mess from moving the server but [I do have a pic of the server for those interested enough to look](/assets/server.jpg).

 So, I guess the system specs are in order.